Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 const tickSpacing = TICK_SPACINGS[fee]
 ```

-Alternatively, if we have already constructed a `Pool` object, we couild just call `Pool.tickSpacing()`.
+Alternatively, if we have already constructed a `Pool` object, we could just call `Pool.tickSpacing()`.

 ### Putting it all together